moneyman101k/halp/README.md

 # Halp

-App to allow for real-time emergency events to be posted and found
+App to allow for real-time emergency events to be posted and found --> still working on this.

 Development Steps:
 - Build off of Google Maps Demo (done)